bjan816/ThinkSpatial/README.md

 Then open the `game` folder and open the `macOS` folder, then you will see the file name `ThinkSpatial`.Once located, open the file and the game should start running.

-## Usage Examples - Code-Runner Quiz
+## Usage Examples - CodeRunner Quiz
 To start the quiz, click the attempt quiz button.
 ![](./markdown/coderunner-1.png)